How Employers Review Resumes and Applications: The Secret for Standing Out

 “Is there anything in here that knocks this person out from further consideration?”

-Especially in today’s competitive job market, employers are overwhelmed with the number of applicants they get for each job, most of whom are not remotely qualified.
+Even in today’s job market, employers are overwhelmed with the number of applicants they get for each job, most of whom are not remotely qualified.

-In the simple point & click world of online applications, many people apply to hundreds of jobs whether they are qualified or not, in the hopes that they might get lucky.
+In the simple point-and-click world of online applications, many people apply to hundreds of jobs whether they are qualified or not, in the hopes that they might get lucky.

-An employers’ only hope of finding the qualified candidates in the hundreds of resumes, is to reject as many as possible, as quickly as they can.
+An employer's only hope of finding the qualified candidates in the hundreds of resumes is to reject as many as possible, as quickly as they can.

-How do they do it?
+How do they choose who to accept and who to ignore?
 Methods and processes vary.
-However, here are likely scenarios…
+However, here are likely scenarios.